aldehir/blog/content/posts/home-automation/home-assistant/index.md

 comment states that automations in YAML are declarative and not imperative.
 I take issue with this classification, because `sequence`, `repeat`, and `if` are constructs of imperative languages.
 There are valid reasons to choose YAML, but to call it declarative is misleading.
-I would argue the low barrier to entry is why it is a first-class citizen.
+I argue the low barrier to entry is why it is a first-class citizen.

 [14]: https://www.reddit.com/r/homeassistant/comments/12oqayq/stupid_question_why_use_yaml_and_not_an_actual/